 Students investigate two modes of vessel production: the potter's wheel and the plaster mold-making/slip-casting process.
 The combination of processes will lead to the creation of multiple works so that students' innovations are realized in technically proficient and personal ways.
 Students learn the principles and subtleties that constitute good form.
-Porcelain clay and casting slip -technically compatible materials - are used.
-Emphasis will be placed on developing an understanding of the relationship of form and surface as students explore a variety of finishing techniques.
+Emphasis will be placed on the relationship of form and surface as students explore a variety of finishing techniques.
 High temperature glazes and firing in reduction and oxidation kilns are explored, as well as post-firing techniques that include china paints, decals and lusters.
 Students also learn resist methods, scraffito, mishima, glaze trailing and sandblasting.
 Students are encouraged to take risks through artistic experimentation and to exhibit a strong work ethic while developing and refining skills.
 Individual and group critiques are conducted throughout the semester.
 Students study historical and philosophical foundations of vessels through presentations, group discussions and assignments.